Sohel Rana (footballer, born 1995): Personal life

 On 7 March 2021, Sohel Rana married Syed Tamila Sirajee, an MBA student, after their six years long relationship.
 On 8 February 2015, Tamila came to Bangabandhu Stadium to watch 2015 Bangabandhu Gold Cup final match where she saw and fall in love with Sohel.
 After that, she reached out Sohel through social media site Facebook.
 At first, they became friends and then lovers.

-Sohel Rana is the uncle of Pappu Hossain, a goalkeeper of Saif SC and Bangladesh U-23 team.
-On 17 September 2019, Pappu got his call-up in Bangladesh senior national team along with regular national team member Sohel.
+Sohel Rana is the uncle of Pappu Hossain and Sujon Hossain, both goalkeepers in the Bangladesh Premier League.
+On 17 September 2019, Pappu got his call-up to the Bangladesh national team along with regular member Sohel.
 It made headlines as uncle and nephew both were going to play for the national team together.